 My younger girl will shred her body in hot pursuit of a ball.
 She finds a ball intoxicating.
 To understand why, think about the nature of how prey moves, and how a bouncy ball behaves.
 A ball (or other erratic bouncing toys) explosively launches followed by intriguing bouncing changes of direction.
 Customarily, you’ll throw the ball away from the dog for a chase, not towards a dog.
 So, right off the bat, some dogs will rip after that ball so hard that they’re straining their muscles.
-Micro-tears occur with intense movement, causing tiny breaks in a muscle, and can go completely unnoticed.
+Micro-tears occur with intense movement, causing tiny breaks in a muscle (or worse, tendon or ligament damage) and may go unnoticed.
 Not all dogs suddenly accelerate with abandon, but many do.
 Is your dog one of them?

 There are a lot of different flying discs out there, and we use a variety.
 Certain cloth ones float very slowly, but can’t be used when there’s a bit of wind, but it’s great indoors (no hazard when you hit the furniture).
 Not all cloth discs float.
 And in my experience, the larger the better if you want it to actually fly.
 My all-time favorite is the West Paw Zisc, either size.
 They fly well, they’re easy to pick up off the ground, they don’t damage your dog’s mouth (even if you whip it right into their kisser), they can handle wind and pretty tough teeth.
 The actual disc dog sport discs come in a variety of designs, some go REALLY far, all are shaped with curves that keep them really stable for ideal flight style.
 They’re great for those qualities, but you’ll probably see blood from time to time (more so with some dogs) because they cut their mouth and tongue, or bite their tongue.
 I never see this with the Ziscs, by the way.
 If you do use disc dog discs (Hyperflite or Hero are common brands), make sure that you don’t let your dog gnaw the edges into razors (they are brutal when that disc spins with speed) and you may be able to shave off the pointy bits, or just replace them.
 If you go that route, people usually by a whole set, and then you can add throwing one disc after another in rapid succession to your game (and might be less hesitant to throw away the toasted ones).
 I also really love Aerobie’s Superdisc because of how well it sails and floats.
 BUT, it is not for the dog who hasn’t learned to not destroy the disc.
 These toys are not for your dog to be left unattended with, though you probably wouldn’t need to worry about leaving the Zisc around.
 For longevity, the Ziscs outlast any other, and the company will even replace your 1st destroyed one for free (it usually takes us about a year to poke a tooth through, which then becomes a growing split (and you can still play with them punctured!)).